nielsams/manual-chaos-scripts/README.md

 ## Available Experiments

+- Kill AKS pods (gracefully or not) by label selector
 - Temporarily Block network connectivity between subnets
 - Shutdown AKS Nodes in a specific Availability Zone
 - Forced or graceful failover of a Postgres Flexible server